SciLifeLab Data Repository Submission Guidelines

 Yes, the submitter can choose to apply an embargo when completing the metadata form before submitting the item for review for publication.
 Please consult the “Embargo and restricted publishing” section for more information.

-Yes, the submitter can chose to reserve a DOI for the item when completing the metadata form before submitting the item for review for publication.
-Please consult the “Reserve DOI” section for more information.
+Yes, the submitter can choose to reserve a DOI for the item when completing the metadata form before submitting the item for review.
+Please consult the “Manage identifiers” section for more information.

 Once an item is sent for review, a member of the review team will get back to the submitter with either comments, an approval or a decline of the item.
 In general, the review process takes around one week.
 Please note that during public holidays and summer this may be a bit longer.